Mood Follows Action: The #1 Tip for Feeling Better

 Everything else is fluff.

-The fundamentals are the things that matter: exercise, eating right, meditation, gratitude, me time, etc. These are the things that, when you do them consistently, give you the energy to show up wholeheartedly in the rest of your life.
+Consistency on the fundamentals matters: exercise, eating right, meditation, gratitude, me time, etc. These are the things that, when you do them consistently, give you the energy to show up wholeheartedly in the rest of your life.

+Focusing on the fundamentals also builds motivation.
 It’ll reflect in your work, your relationships and your demeanour.
-In short, you’ll be a happier and more grounded human.
+Over time, you’ll be a happier and more grounded human.

 Better yet, meditate first.